Whose labour never ceased,

 4. At the bottom of each post is a preview link to the librivox recording.
 These are in clusters of seven poems, and you can easily move through the recording to hear the poem you are after.

-5. Please take advantage of the contact form, the search bar at top, the translation feature (check out the blog in Urdu!) and take a look at my books by googling "Amazon, Helen Williford-Lower".
-I am a poet influenced by Hope and other 19th century writers.
+5. Please take advantage of the contact form, the search bar at top, and the translation feature (check out the blog in Urdu!).